 Conduct of the ELP's business

-An ELP does not have a separate legal personality and it is a requirement of the ELP Law that all letters, contracts, deeds, instruments or documents of whatever nature shall be entered into by or on behalf of the general partner on behalf of the ELP.
+An ELP does not have a separate legal personality and it is a requirement of the ELP Act that all letters, contracts, deeds, instruments or documents of whatever nature shall be entered into by or on behalf of the general partner on behalf of the ELP.
 It is the general partner who undertakes the conduct of the ELP’s business, while the limited partners are, in effect, passive investors who contribute capital in order that the business may be carried on with a view to profits being generated.

 Standard of care; unlimited liability

-With the general partner’s powers comes a higher level of responsibility and liability.
+With the general partner's powers comes a higher level of responsibility and liability.
 The general partner must act at all times in good faith.
 The LPA may demand a higher standard of care but it is not permissible to dilute this good faith requirement.
-The ELP Law also requires that the general partner act in the interests of the ELP.
+The ELP Act also requires that the general partner act in the interests of the ELP.
 However, this is subject to any express provisions to the contrary in the LPA and therefore it is permissible to provide that the general partner may take into account the interests of other partnerships it advises, its affiliates or other persons.

 The general partner has unlimited liability such that, in the event that the assets of the ELP are inadequate, the general partner is liable for all of the debts and obligations of the ELP.